DouglasNeuroInformatics/Douglas_User_Documentation/docs/getting_help/index.md

 ## Asking for help

-When asking for help, it's important to fully explain the problem you're having, this means explaining
+If you are unable to solve the issue yourself, please contact us at [support@douglasneuroinformatics.ca](mailto:support@douglasneuroinformatics.ca).
+When contacting us for help, it is important to fully explain the problem you're having, this means explaining:

 - what you're doing, including anything out of the ordinary
 - where you're doing it (what computer, and how you're accessing it, i.e. locally/remotely, SSH, X2Go, wifi, ethernet, inside/outside Douglas network)